Python-SIP/sip/doc/c_api.rst

     ``sipMethod``.

-.. c:function:: int sipCanConvertToEnum(PyObject *obj, const sipTypeDef *td)

-    .. deprecated:: 4.19.4
-        Use :c:func:`sipConvertToEnum()` instead.

-    This checks if a Python object can be converted to a named enum.

-    :param obj:
-        the Python object.
-    :param td:
-        the enum's :ref:`generated type structure <ref-type-structures>`.
-    :return:
-        a non-zero value if the object can be converted.

-.. c:function:: int sipCanConvertToInstance(PyObject *obj, sipWrapperType *type, int flags)

-    .. deprecated:: 4.8
-        Use :c:func:`sipCanConvertToType()` instead.

-    This checks if a Python object can be converted to an instance of a C structure or C++ class.

-    :param obj:
-        the Python object.
-    :param type:
-        the C/C++ type's :ref:`generated type object <ref-type-objects>`.
-    :param flags:
-        any combination of the :c:macro:`SIP_NOT_NONE` and
-        :c:macro:`SIP_NO_CONVERTORS` flags.
-    :return:
-        a non-zero value if the object can be converted.

-.. c:function:: int sipCanConvertToMappedType(PyObject *obj, const sipMappedType *mt, int flags)

-    .. deprecated:: 4.8
-        Use :c:func:`sipCanConvertToType()` instead.

-    This checks if a Python object can be converted to an instance of a C structure or C++ class which has been implemented as a mapped type.

-    :param obj:
-        the Python object.
-    :param mt:
-        the opaque structure returned by :c:func:`sipFindMappedType()`.
-    :param flags:
-        this may be the :c:macro:`SIP_NOT_NONE` flag.
-    :return:
-        a non-zero value if the object can be converted.

 .. c:function:: int sipCanConvertToType(PyObject *obj, const sipTypeDef *td, int flags)

     This checks if a Python object can be converted to an instance of a C